 Are their different types of dyslexia?
 If there are, they might require different kinds of interventions.
 This suggests it is important we identify any varieties that might exist.
-As a first step, consider the diagram below that classifies reading disabilities into three groups.
+As a first step, consider the Venn diagram below that breaks out reading disabilities by deficit.
 About 20% of people have a reading disability and they fall somewhere in the three blue circles depending on their deficits.

 people with severe reading disabilities aren't randomly distributed across the three deficit circles.
 A whopping 80% have a phonological deficit and fall in the top bubble.
 These are the ones we would call dyslexic.
-They have difficulty discriminating and manipulating phonemes, lacking the ability to easily decode or assemble words based on their
+They typically have difficulty discriminating and manipulating phonemes, lacking the ability to easily decode or assemble words based on their

 About 20% of those with reading disabilities have speed and/or comprehension problems but can sound out words without difficulty - they technically don't have dyslexia but will need reading help, just a different kind of help.
 See the Dyslexia Treatment page for more details on the specific kinds of help.